 You can also try this experiment with dry beans or chickpeas.
+The Imagination Tree shared their experiment with beans and it looks so cool!
 If you’ve already done this science project or your kids are older, here are some other ideas:

-- Compare the growth and speed of lentils versus chickpeas.
+- Compare the growth and speed of lentils versus chickpeas or beans.

 - Compare the growth of the seeds in light or in darkness.